Back to all tutorials

 28. Run - CPU

-To speed up the calculation process increase the number of CPUs basing on your PC capability.
-We recommend using at least 4 cores for this tutorial.
-If you are using a free version you can use the contact form to Request 30-day Trial
+To speed up the calculation process, take advantage of parallel computing and increase the number of CPUs based on your PC’s capability.
+The free version allows you to use only one processor (serial mode).
+To get the full version, you can use the contact form to Request 30-day Trial

 1. Switch to CPU tab